Course Recommendations by Major

 Finite Mathematics

-If possible, by the end of the first year, you should have completed the two-semester modern language requirement, critical thinking seminar, writing proficiency requirement, and MATH 104 or higher.
+By the end of the first year, you should have completed the two-semester modern language requirement, writing proficiency requirement, and MATH 104 or higher.

 Admission to the Nursing Science Major